 I am a naturopathic physician licensed in Arizona — how can I earn CE credits to fulfill the 3-hour opioid/addiction credit requirement?

 We have video and audio from past presentations that offer CME credits for Arizona NDs..

 What about CME for Naturopathic Doctors licensed in California?

 History: We began receiving approval from CNDA (California Naturopathic Doctors Association) for the Southwest Conference on Botanical Medicine in 2018, so any recordings of that event made from 2018 to 2020 can count for California Naturopathic CME credit.
 We will be applying for CE through CNDA for the 2023 Southwest Conference as well.

 In 2021 and 2022, we earned approval for both conferences from the AAFP (American Academy of Family Physicians).
 That credit is accepted by CNDA.
-The California regulations say NDs licensed in that state can decide what presentations qualify for pharmacy credits and record that in their files.
 Currently, CA NDs can earn distance learning from the 2022 Southwest Conference on Botanical Medicine recordings, as approved by AAFP.

 Do your naturopathic CE credits apply to naturopathic physicians in other countries?

 Yes!
 We have coordinated with Canada, Australia, and New Zealand naturopathic communities and here is the information:

 - Alberta: Naturopathic physicians overseen by the College of Naturopathic Doctors of Alberta have a self-directed continuing competence program and do not require continuing education to be pre-approved.